geoglows/training.geoglows.org/docs/rfs/datasets/catalog.en.md

 the [Registry of Open Data](https://registry.opendata.aws/geoglows-v2/) and the [AWS Data Exchange](https://aws.amazon.com/marketplace/pp/prodview-aboaljwcz64zs).

+When querying data from AWS, you may need to specify that you are accessing it anonymously if you don’t have an AWS account or prefer not to provide credentials.

 The data are stored in 2 buckets.
 The first holds the model configuration files, gis data, retrospective simulation data, and other data which are essentially static.
 The second bucket holds the daily forecasts produced by RFS.